abdelrhman-hamdy/YoutubeWatch/README.md

  ![YoutupeWatch](https://user-images.githubusercontent.com/69608603/224564562-e6b72d23-3208-4127-a832-7adda9f1b238.png)

 ## Prerequisites
-you will need to have the following to run the project successfully :
+You will need to have the following to run the project successfully :
 - AWS account
 - AWS CLI access
-- Youtupe API key, to learn more how to get it check this [link](https://www.youtube.com/watch?v=D56_Cx36oGY&t=76s) from 1:16 to 4:45
 - Installing Terraform, pip3

 # Run The Application
  you will need to provide some values when applying the terraform :
- - Youtupe API key .
+ - Youtupe API key, to get one, check this [link](https://www.youtube.com/watch?v=D56_Cx36oGY&t=76s) from 1:16 to 4:45
- - A username and password that the mysql database will have.
+ - A username and password of your choice for the created databse.
- - Email address to send notifications to .DON'T forget to confirm the subscribtion that will be sent to the email from AWS SNS service when applying terraform
+ - Email address to receive notifications.
+DON'T forget to confirm the subscription that will be sent from SNS
- - List of your favourite youtube channel ids, to know how to get channel id, check this [link](https://www.youtube.com/watch?v=0oDy2sWPF38)
+ - List of your favourite youtube channel ids, to know how to get a channel id, check this [link](https://www.youtube.com/watch?v=0oDy2sWPF38)
-  Exmaple: ["UCGPGirOab9EGy7VH4IwmWVQ","UCoOae5nYA7VqaXzerajD0lg","UCJ24N4O0bP7LGLBDvye7oCA"]
+  -- Exmaple: ["UCGPGirOab9EGy7VH4IwmWVQ","UCoOae5nYA7VqaXzerajD0lg","UCJ24N4O0bP7LGLBDvye7oCA"]

 ```bash
  git clone https://github.com/abdelrhman-hamdy/YoutupeWatch.git
  cd YoutupeWatch/terraform/dev